 What Are the Most Common RFQ Mistakes?

 Omitting secondary operations.
 If the part requires heat treatment, plating, painting, or assembly, include those requirements in the initial RFQ.
+Adding them later changes the quote — sometimes dramatically.

 Unrealistic timelines.
-Asking for quotes within 48 hours on a complex machined assembly signals that you haven't done the internal work to define requirements.
+Asking for quotes within 48 hours on a complex machined assembly signals that you haven’t done the internal work to define requirements.
+Manufacturers will either decline or quote with heavy contingency margins.

 Should You Negotiate After Receiving Quotes?